Saltar al contenido principal

 \[e^{At} = \begin{pmatrix} {1}&{t}\\ {0}&{1} \end{pmatrix} \nonumber\]

-This page titled 10.2: La Matriz Exponencial como Límite de Poderes is shared under a CC BY 1.0 license and was authored, remixed, and/or curated by Steve Cox via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.2: La Matriz Exponencial como Límite de Poderes is shared under a CC BY 1.0 license and was authored, remixed, and/or curated by Steve Cox via source content that was edited to the style and standards of the LibreTexts platform.